-115 As APPLICATE scientists strived to understand the linkages between changes in the Arctic climate and weather and climate in the mid-latitudes, the communication team of the project sought to increase awareness around these linkages as well as the policy-relevance of the research, and aimed to maximize the impact of scientific findings to end-users and stakeholders.
+As APPLICATE scientists strove to understand the linkages between changes in the Arctic climate and weather and climate at the mid latitudes, the communication team of the project sought to increase awareness of these linkages as well as the policy relevance of the research and aimed to maximize the impact of scientific findings for end-users and stakeholders.
 The terms "stakeholder" and "user" are used interchangeably and include all those that can be interested in and/or can benefit from better knowledge of the weather and climate in the Arctic and the Northern Hemisphere.
-Through targeted activities directed at different partners from the scientific community, the industry, as well as local and indigenous communities, APPLICATE's communication and dissemination team sought to establish and maintain an effective dialogue with a network of key stakeholders for a mutual exchange of information on the project and feedback on its activities.
-Targeted activities included dedicated meetings and workshops with users to update on the progress and results of the project, policy events to engage with policy-makers within EU institutions, press releases to appear in news outlets addressing non-scientific public.
-Thus, communication efforts within the project were essential not only to produce an "outbound" of information (from the project scientists to the broader community), but also for an "inbound," to collect feedback and valuable impressions from the users of weather and climate services as well as stakeholders in the Arctic region and beyond.
+Through targeted activities directed at different partners from the scientific community, industry, as well as local and indigenous communities, APPLICATE's communication and dissemination team sought to establish and maintain an effective dialog with a network of key stakeholders for a mutual exchange of information on the project and feedback on its activities.
+Targeted activities included dedicated meetings and workshops with users to update on the progress and results of the project, policy events to engage with policymakers within EU institutions, and press releases to appear in news outlets addressing the non-scientific public.
+Thus, communication efforts within the project were essential not only to produce an "outbound" of information (from the project scientists to the broader community), but also for an "inbound" to collect feedback and valuable impressions from the users of weather and climate services as well as stakeholders in the Arctic region and beyond.

-In order to fulfil these objectives, the communication team identified key tools and platforms (some of which shortly explained below) to strengthen the project results while keeping open the information flow from the public.
+In order to fulfill these objectives, the communication team identified key tools and platforms (some of which are shortly explained below) to strengthen the project results while keeping open the information flow from the public.
 Each of the activities was dedicated to convey specific messages and information to determined target groups.

 The first, most prominent channel of communication was the project website1.
-It served as an "entry-level user interface" (Hewitt et al., 2017), central server for materials, information, activities carried out in the framework of APPLICATE.
-In the information infrastructure of the project, the website represents the central hub: all the side activities pass through the website, which functions as re-directory platform for more specific communication activities.
-The project website is designed to attract all audiences, each of which will then navigate it in different ways to find the information relevant for them.
+It served as an "entry-level user interface" (Hewitt et al., 2017), central server for materials, information, and activities carried out in the framework of APPLI-CATE.
+In the information infrastructure of the project, the